This article has links to products and services we love, which we may make commission from.

 Craft beer fans should check out Outer Banks Brewing Station and Swells Brewing Beer Company; the latter has a huge outdoor space with cornhole boards – lots of fun!

-Live music from local artists and also sport on TV can be found at The Jolly Roger.
+Live music from local artists and sports can be found on TV at The Jolly Roger.

 End the day with sunset over the bay at West Hayman Boulevard and Bay Drive!